swarbler/bestof/tech/peripherals/displays.md

 	- *refurbished projectors*
 	- *old school projectors*
 - **standard:** BenQ HT2050A
-- **upgrade:** Epson 3800
+- **upgrade:** BenQ HT3560 / Epson 3800
+	- *the BenQ is a little bit sharper (true 4K)*
+	- *the Epson is brighter with better contrast*
 - **better upgrade:** Epson 5050UB

 {: .alternative-title }
-> If you must get an e-waste projector from a no-name brand:
+> If you really want to bore a hole in your wallet
 >
+> The Epson LS11000 is sharper than the 5050UB, but it will cost significantly more and has worse contrast
+>
+> The Epson LS12000 has an even higher asking price the LS11000, but has better contrast and IQ overall
+>
+> Both are not very nice for your wallet…

+{: .alternative-title }
+> If you must get an e-waste projector from a no-name brand
+>
 > Happrun H1 / Onoayo AY2PRO

+#### Accessories

+- **screen**
+	- **cheaper:** ?
+	- **better:** Silver Ticket

+{: .warning }
+Do NOT buy the thin bezel screens, they are ridiculously overpriced!
+It also makes it a lot more difficult to align the projector correctly…